Eyes on Paris. Heart in Mumbai.

 Founded by two French women, raised in Paris and settled in Mumbai, the store was born from their dream for their adopted city to have a store worthy of its energy and global status.
 A store where Indian fashion and design could dialogue with iconic international brands, and storied fashion houses.
 Each brand at Le Mill is hand-picked by the founders to suit the needs of the modern Indian woman.

-The store, set in a heritage building in Colaba, is spread over 4,000 sq ft and houses brands like Saint Laurent, Balenciaga, Chloé, Céline, Dries Van Noten, Balmain and Peter Pilotto.
+The store, set in a heritage building in Colaba, is spread over 4,000 sq ft and houses brands like Saint Laurent, Balenciaga, Chloé, Céline, Dries Van Noten, Balmain and Jacquemus.
 As well as the best of Indian contemporary jewellery, fashion and design; including Gem Palace, Bodice, Eka, Péro, Design Temple, Casegoods, DeMuro Das and more.

-The blog is where we distil our ideas and inspirations, point to the trends, ideas and people that we are watching, and that should be on your radar.
+The blog is where we distill our ideas and inspirations, point to the trends, ideas and people that we are watching, and that should be on your radar.
 For a slice of Le Mill’s lifestyle, you can also tap us on Instagram, Facebook and Twitter.

 In 2011, the store was launched by transforming a partition era warehouse into a lifestyle store.
 Originally used as a rice mill and later as a shipping warehouse catering to the nearby docks.
 The store’s French name is both a nod to the founders’ background and the history of the space.
 In 2015, the store moved to its current historical location, near Mumbai’s Yacht Club and the Gateway of India.